 Source Documentation

-Table 1 documents form the foundation for establishing this Project Management Plan.
+Table 1 lists the documents that form the foundation for establishing the Drug IQ Project Management Plan.
 The documents are listed in order of precedence in the event there are competing statements within multiple documents.

 Table 1: Project Source Documents